plumed/install-plumed/README.md

 ```
 will do the trick for you.

-You can also combine the two approaches, expecially if you use the [`version`](#version) keyword to checkout to a branch instead of a tag.
+You can also combine the two approaches, especially if you use the [`version`](#version) keyword to check out to a branch instead of a tag.
 ```yaml
 - uses: actions/cache@v4
   with: